trading-tournaments.com

 ROI vs P&L vs volume — what tournaments actually rank you on

 Three traders entering the same tournament can be ranked three different ways depending on what the platform measures.
-Here's how each ranking method shapes which strategies win and how to pick the format that matches yours.

 By Eugene Loza